thecarebot/carebot-tracker/README.md

 1. If you are using Google Analytics (GA), include the carebot tracker code after the GA code block in your page.

+2. Change `element-id` to match the CSS ID of the element containing the story on your page.

 ```
 <script type="text/javascript" src="carebot-tracker.min.js"></script>
 <script type="text/javascript">